-Nearly 2.3 out of every 1,000 people age 65 or older has been a victim of violent crime (Bureau of Justice Statistics, 2005).
-A single older adult victimization can frighten a community of older adults.
+According to the Bureau of Justice Statistics, more than 4 of every 1,000 people age 65 or older, and nearly 16 of every 1,000 people age 50 to 64, fell victim to violent crime in 2016.
+A single victimization can frighten an entire community of older adults.
 They abandon patterns of visiting friends, going to worship, shopping, and other social interaction.
-According to the American Nurses Association, "secondary victimization" can lead to hypervigilance, suspicion, and paranoia.
-This condition becomes more acute with violent crimes.
+The American Nurses Association states that "secondary victimization" can lead to hypervigilance, suspicion, and paranoia.
+This condition becomes more acute when violent crimes occur.

-Older adults fear the possibility of crime, even if they have not been victims.
-Some older adults take precautions and continue with their lives.
+Older people fear the possibility of crime, even if they have not been victims.
+Some individuals take precautions and continue with their lives.
 Others acutely alter their lifestyle or withdraw, debilitating themselves.

 The U.S. Department of Justice states that, among victims of nonlethal violence, persons 65 and older are about 6 times more likely than younger persons to never go out at night.

-For the isolated or incapacitated older adult, perception of the outside world is based on, and often skewed by, media reports, which often sensationalize senior crime.
+For the isolated or incapacitated older adult, perception of the outside world is based on, and frequently skewed by, media reports, which often sensationalize crime.